School-Specific8 min readMay 1, 2026

 Common NYU Essay Mistakes

-5. Writing a Generic "Diversity" Essay
+5. Generic "Diversity" Framing

 Essay Editor: Get free AI feedback on your NYU supplemental essays.
 Counsely's editor checks for specificity, voice, and admissions impact.